Program overview

 • Hands-on training in modern facilities equipped with industry-standard tools and technologies.

-• Modern Facilities: Students train in one of Canada's largest transportation training centers, utilizing state-of-the-art equipment and resources.
+• Access to one of Canada's largest transportation training centers.

 Career Options

-• Apprentice Truck and Coach Technician: Work under the supervision of experienced technicians to gain practical skills and knowledge in the field.
+• Apprentice Truck and Coach Technician: Work under the supervision of experienced technicians to learn the trade and gain practical skills.

-• Maintenance Shop Manager: Oversee operations in a maintenance shop, managing staff and ensuring quality service delivery.
+• Maintenance Shop Manager: Oversee operations in a repair facility, managing staff and ensuring quality service delivery.

-• Industry Representative: Act as a liaison between manufacturers and customers, providing technical support and product knowledge.
+• Industry Representative: Act as a liaison between manufacturers and customers, providing technical support and product information.

-• Employment in Support Services: Work in parts supply organizations, rebuild shops, or other support services within the truck and coach industry.
+• Employment in Support Services: Work in parts supply organizations or rebuild shops, assisting with inventory management and customer service.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.